Interoute/object-storage-api/README.md

 Programs and files for using the API for [Interoute Object Storage](https://cloudstore.interoute.com/object-storage).

+## Reference data file for Interoute Object Storage

+The file [interoute-object-storage-refdata.json](https://raw.githubusercontent.com/Interoute/object-storage-api/master/interoute-object-storage-refdata.json) contains reference information for the regions, data centres and storage policies, in a JSON format.

 ## API client tool configuration file

 Most S3-based client tools require a configuration file.
 Details differ for each tool but the essential settings are 'host_base' and 'host_bucket', which you can find in the sample configuration file [s3cfg](https://raw.githubusercontent.com/Interoute/object-storage-api/master/s3cfg), which is suitable for use with the [s3cmd](http://s3tools.org/s3cmd) client.